Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

+The difference between the observed and real distributions is more marginal for all other models (see middle and bottom left-hand panels in Fig. \ref{fig:simulated_observations}) because the orbital separation between adjacent planets and mutual inclinations are significantly smaller than in the case of Model I with ${\rm t_{start}= 0.5~Myr}$.

-\paragraph{Matching Kepler observations with a mix of {\it stable} and {\it unstable} systems}\mbox{}\\
+\paragraph{Matching Kepler observations with a mix of stable and unstable systems}\mbox{}\\

-Although Figure \ref{fig:simulated_observations} shows that the detected period ratio distributions of our {\it unstable} systems in some cases match reasonably well the Kepler distribution we attempt to match Kepler observations by mixing a fraction of {\it stable} and {\it unstable} systems.
-As discussed in \citet{izidoroetal17}, though most Kepler planet pairs are not resonant a few known planetary systems do have planets locked in long resonant chains.
+Figure \ref{fig:simulated_observations} shows that the detected period ratio distributions of our unstable systems can in some case match the Kepler distribution reasonably well.
+Nevertheless, here we attempt to statistically match Kepler observations by mixing a fraction of stable and unstable systems.
+As discussed in \citet{izidoroetal17}, though most Kepler planet pairs are not resonant, a few known planetary systems do have planets locked in long resonant chains.
 This is the case of Kepler-223 \citep{millsetal16} and TRAPPIST-1 \citep{gillonetal17,lugeretal17}, for instance.
-Detected {\it unstable} planet pairs (from simulations) alone do not account for these long resonant chain planetary systems.
-In order to truly match observations one need then to invoke a mixture of {\it stable} and {\it unstable} systems \citep{izidoroetal17}.
-We recall that we have from our N-body simulations the ratio of {\it stable} and {\it unstable} systems in each of our models (see Figure \ref{fig:lastcollision}).
-Now, to compare the outcome of our simulated detections with the Kepler data we take that ratio of real stable and real unstable systems to be a free parameter.
+Detected unstable planet pairs (from simulations) alone do not account for these long resonant chain planetary systems.
+In order to truly match observations, we therefore need to invoke a mixture of stable and unstable systems \citep{izidoroetal17}.
+We recall that we have from our N-body simulations the ratio of stable and unstable systems in each of our models (see Figure \ref{fig:lastcollision}).
+Now, to compare the outcome of our simulated detections with the Kepler data we take that ratio of real stable and real unstable systems to be a free parameter whose value is determined by fitting the observations.
+To perform this fit, we proceed as follows.

-We recall that in our analysis we apply cutoffs both in our simulated observations and Kepler samples to only consider planet pairs with ${\rm P_{out}/P_{in} < 10}$ (see details of other cutoffs applied in our samples in Section \ref{architecture}).
-Nevertheless, even after this procedure we are left with hundreds of thousands of planet pairs after conducting simulated observation of our planetary systems.
-The Kepler sample contains a much more limited number of planet pairs.
-We do not compute the KS-test using our large data set of simulated observations.
-Rather, we take the advantage of a reduced sample size.